sherlock-project/sherlock/removed_sites.md

 ## CapFriendly

 As of 2022-05-01, CapFriendly always shows that a username exists even though it doesn't.
-This then of course causes false positives in Sherlock's results.
+This then of course causes false positives in spectre's results.

 ```json
   "CapFriendly": {